sds/scss-lint/lib/scss_lint/linter/README.md

 }
 ```

-In this situation, using duplicate properties is acceptable.
+In this situation, using duplicate properties is acceptable, but the linter
+won't be able to deduce your intention, and will still report an error.

+If you've made the decision to _not_ support older browsers, then this lint is
+more helpful since you don't want to clutter your CSS with fallbacks.
+Otherwise, you may want to consider disabling this check in your
+`.scss-lint.yml` configuration.

 ## EmptyLineBetweenBlocks